 1.2 million firms took it up, leading to three years worth of normal lending volumes in just a few months.

-In September, the CBILS and BBLS were extended by the Chancellor, with both now to close at the end of November 2020.
+As the pandemic continued to bite, the CBILS and BBLS were extended by the Chancellor, with both now to cease at the end of March 2021.

 What’s next for SME lending?

-It’s clear that unlike CBILS and BBLS, there won’t be a hard fullstop to coronavirus restrictions on 30th November.
-As the pandemic continues to bite, businesses need to find ways to survive and even thrive.
+It’s clear that unlike CBILS and BBLS, there won’t be a hard full stop to coronavirus restrictions on 31st March.
+With the continuing economic impact of multiple lockdowns , businesses need to find ways to survive and even thrive.
 Beyond that, we can expect a surge in demand for growth finance as the economy recovers.

 So what will business funding look like when the government money dries up, and how can SMEs keep cash flowing?
 Here are a few thoughts on how the landscape might shape up…